mumot1999/mastodon/README.md

 - replies and reboosts are displayed in the timelines instead of being ignored.
 - Travis + CI WIP to check every user facing function is behaving correctly.
 - A few other minor tweaks like full column display to fill bigger screen, and other improvements...
+- Oauth patch to allow authentication by either the local username or the email ( necessary for the XMPP integration ).

 [![Fork Build Status](http://img.shields.io/travis/gled-rs/mastodon.svg)][travis]
 [![Fork Code Climate](https://img.shields.io/codeclimate/github/gled-rs/mastodon.svg)][code_climate]

 [travis]: https://travis-ci.org/gled-rs/mastodon
 [code_climate]: https://codeclimate.com/github/gled-rs/mastodon

+Regarding FTS on this server, the code itself is not enough, you also need to alter the status table to add a tsvector index tsv, and a trigger to generate that column from the text status ( generate the indexes to speed up FTS ).

 Original README is below: